SuperFlyTV/tmp-GraphicsDefinition/definition/definition/Spec.md

 The scope of this specification is the format definition of a Graphic and how a Renderer should interpret this format in order to render the Graphic.
 Graphic creators (developers and tools) producing Graphics compatible with this format are guaranteed that these Graphics can be rendered in compliant Renderers.
-This enables more straightforward exchanges between different Web-based graphic engine solutions and can support marketplaces for Web-based Graphics.
+This enables more straightforward exchanges between different Web-based graphic engine solutions and can support use cases such as marketplaces for Web-based Graphics.

 ## Use of Normative Language